aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 Then you can manually run the pipeline or define triggers that automatically run the pipeline.

+Using a serverless build service like AWS CodeBuild offers several advantages over traditional build servers:

+- **Scalability:** CodeBuild automatically scales to meet your build needs, so you don't have to worry about managing or waiting for limited server resources.
+- **Serverless Convenience:** No need to maintain or provision build servers; you just configure your build projects and let AWS handle the infrastructure.
+- **Integrated Build Management:** It provides detailed build history, logs, triggers, and metrics, helping you monitor and troubleshoot builds efficiently.
+- **Faster and More Reliable Builds:** Because it's cloud-based and expandable, builds can run faster and more reliably compared to potentially slow or outdated traditional servers.

 #### CodeArtifact

 CodeArtifact is a managed repo for private and public application packages, where you can upload public packages from NPM as well as private custom packages you create so you can use CodeArtifact as a substitute for a package manager repository.